Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2024_Sophia_Oliinik.md

 ## Outside of programming
 In the initial weeks, I focused on understanding the Submitty codebase and the system's structure.
 Submitty has implemented an effective system for continuous integration and check-ins for summer contributors, facilitated by our daily meetings.
 These meetings provided an excellent opportunity to showcase work, receive second opinions, ask questions, and maintain accountability.
 Additionally, the meetings included demonstrations of our work and feedback from the team, which I utilized for a couple of my projects.
 This process was invaluable for identifying what worked and what needed improvement.
 Throughout the summer, I also received feedback from my mentor via video calls and messaging.
 These discussions addressed barriers I encountered and provided status updates, which were instrumental in my progress and learning while working on Submitty.
+Another aspect of this summer included writing issues on where Submitty can be improved.
+Below are the issues I wrote this summer:
+- [#10864](https://github.com/Submitty/Submitty/issues/10864) Manual Grading Histogram: fix standard deviation
+- [#10877](https://github.com/Submitty/Submitty/issues/10877) Refactor for grading statistics/histogram pages

 ## Pull Request work: